-Hike the Dicks Creek Falls Trail to an enormous tumbling waterfall on the ultra-scenic banks of the Chattooga River.
+Hike the Bartram Trail to Dicks Creek Falls, an enormous tumbling waterfall on the ultra-scenic banks of the Chattooga River.

 LOCATION:Rabun County, Georgia

 OFFICIAL MAP: Nat Geo 778 Trails Illustrated Map

 Flowing broad, clear, and mighty, the Chattooga River carves through northeast Georgia, meandering and tumbling and spilling through mile after mile of scenic forest.
 It’s easily one of the most beautiful rivers in the south, and one of the few that flows unaltered and undammed, earning it the designation as a National Wild and Scenic River.
 This relatively short and easy hike makes a trek to the river’s banks through a beautiful stretch of forest.
 The endpoint of the hike is nothing short of spectacular, catching stunning views of the Chattooga basin from an elevated bluff, where Dicks Creek Falls tumbles into the wide-flowing river.

 It’s easily one of the most beautiful waterfalls in Georgia, framed by towering hardwoods, spilling over a 60-foot bluff, and tumbling into the Chattooga far below.
 The views of the river are outstanding, as the river tumbles over rocky shoals and carves through a broad meander.
 The hike is fairly mild, until the final, short descent to the base of the waterfall.
 And it’s a great hike in any season, but especially so in autumn, when fall’s colorful leaves turn this already-beautiful forest flanking the falls into a colorful, vibrant display.

 Dicks Creek Falls: the hike